Are you wondering if running can lessen the density of your breasts and thus lower your breast cancer risk?

 The Effects of Running

-“Active women are more likely to have dense breast parenchyma – again — based on their overall body fat percentage, but in general, breast density cannot be actively changed unless there are marked shifts in weight.”
+“Active women are more likely to have dense breast parenchyma – again — based on their overall body fat percentage, but in general, breast density cannot be actively changed unless there are marked shifts in weight,” says Dr. Malik.

-Remember, there are athletic trim women, not on hormones, who are already runners or participate in some form of aerobic exercise – but who have heterogeneously and even extremely dense breasts.
+There are trim women, not on hormones, who are already runners or participate in some form of aerobic exercise – but who have heterogeneously and even extremely dense breasts.

 There are also obese women who have fatty or scattered compositions.

-All in all, running or other rigorous aerobic exercise is not a fix for dense breasts nor will it cause a replacement of fatty tissue with fibroglandular tissue.
+All in all, running or other rigorous aerobic exercise should not be considered a fix for dense breasts nor will it cause a replacement of fatty tissue with fibroglandular tissue.